Kharak Singh: Early life

 Kharak Singh was born on 22 February 1801 in Lahore, Punjab to Sardar Ranjit Singh of Sukerchakia Misl and his second wife Datar Kaur Nakai, lovingly called Nakain by his father and popularly known as Mai Nakain or Maharani Nakain.
 His mother was the daughter of Ran Singh Nakai, third ruler of the Nakai Misl.

-An horoscope was commissioned for newborn prince, as was customary among the nobility of the time.
+A horoscope was commissioned for newborn prince, as was customary among the nobility of the time.
 Horoscopes were regarded as valuable indicators of the character and destiny of a future ruler.
 Astrologers suggested the prince be named according to the martial tradition of his family.

 The prince was named by his father "Kharak" (ਖੜਕ) which means 'Wielder of the Sword' he was named after the unconquerable warrior mentioned in Dasam Granth.
 According to Gyani Sher Singh, Ranjit Singh knew the entire Dasam Granth by heart.

 Ranjit Singh believed the birth of his son to be auspicious and his happiness was so great that Lahore was en fete.
 A full forty days were spent in alms giving, thanksgiving and celebration.

-Sohan Lal Suri, the court biographer of the Sukerchakia royal family in his magnum opus, Umdat-ut-Tawarikh mentions the baby prince’s arrival as a blessing to the local population and how everyone rejoiced.
+Sohan Lal Suri, the court biographer of the Sukerchakia royal family in his magnum opus, Umdat-ut-Tawarikh mentions the baby prince's arrival as a blessing to the local population and how everyone rejoiced.

 "There was general pleasure and merry-making.
 The dust of distress and suffering was removed from the minds of the people.
 The persons who had been blinded with adversity procured the kohl of sight on account of abundant charities and alms.
 The oppressed ones derived great pleasure."

 It was his birth that persuaded Ranjit Singh to proclaim himself the Maharaja of Punjab.

 To celebrate his birth, his mother, Datar Kaur, asked her husband, Maharaja Ranjit Singh, to rebuild Gurdwara Janam Asthan of Guru Ram Das in the Chuna Mandi Bazaar at the birthplace of Guru Ram Das Ji.
 She felt that the ancestral home of Guru Sahib was too small, so Ranjit Singh purchased the surrounding buildings from the Qazis and had the gurdwara constructed in the architectural style of Sri Harmandir Sahib.